Potential Pollinating Insects

 Wasps

 Hymenoptera vary in the habitats used for resources.
-As adults, many species are predators, feed at flowers for pollen and nectar, or use a combination of these resources.
-During the larval stages, some species are parasites, or pests of plants.
+As adults, many species are predators, feed on flowers for pollen and nectar, or use a combination of these resources.
+During the larval stages, some species are parasites or pests of plants.

 There are a few species of ants (Formicidae) that are known to pollinate plants.
-Around the world there are ~ 20 spp. of ants known to aid in pollination.
-Some research has suggested that the antibacterial products produced by an ant colony for protection from microbes inhibits pollen germination on the stigma of a plant.
+Around the world, there are ~ 20 spp. of ants known to aid in pollination.
+Some research has suggested that the antibacterial products produced by an ant colony for protection from microbes inhibit pollen germination on the stigma of a plant.

-Tenthredinidae genera often found on flowering plants and their adult / larval food (click on names in table to view images if available):
+Tenthredinidae genera are often found on flowering plants and their adult / larval food (click on names in the table to view images if available):

 Family | Genus | Adult food | Larval host plants |